 Is Florence Worth Visiting?
 Here’s All You Need to Know

-As an Italian, who feared that Florence would be a tourist trap, I first arrived with low expectations.
+As an Italian, who feared that Florence would be a tourist trap, I arrived with low expectations.
 By the end of my first trip there, a day trip from Rome, I was… IN LOVE!
-Now that I have a few visits under my belt, I am ready to share with you everything about Florence Italy.
-Furthermore, I am ready to help you understand if Florence is the right destination for you or not.
+Now that I have a few visits under my belt, I am ready to share with you everything about Florence, Italy.
+Furthermore, I am ready to help you understand if Florence is the right destination for you.

-As a quick personal answer, Florence is ABSOLUTELY worth visiting.
-But, knowing not every city is for everyone, here’s all you need to know to decide if Florence is worth visiting.
-Continue reading to learn about Florence and if it’s the right fit for you!
+Florence is ABSOLUTELY worth visiting in my personal opinion.
+But, because every city and traveler is different, here’s everything you need to know to decide if Florence is worth visiting.

 Is Florence Worth Visiting?
 16 Reasons To Visit Florence!👇